Home People Publications Activities Teaching Work with us Contacts

 Recent PhD theses:

-Visit our website: Hauke Group — Quantum Technologies Theory
+For more information visit also: Hauke Group — Quantum Technologies Theory

 Funding:

 Funding: "Our group is receiving funding from the European Union's Horizon Europe research and innovation programme (NeQST project, Grant agreement No. 101080086); the project DYNAMITE QUANTERA2_00056 funded by the Ministry of University and Research through the ERANET COFUND QuantERA II - 2021 call and co-funded by the European Union (H2020, GA No 101017733); the project SERI Holograph (UeMO19-5.1); the project CoQuS funded through the European Union under NextGenerationEU.
 PRIN 2022 Prot. n.
-2022ATM8FY (CUP: E53D23002240006); the project MAGIC App funded by BMBF; the Provincia Autonoma di Trento, and Q@TN, the joint lab between the University of Trento, FBK - Fondazione Bruno Kessler, INFN - National Institute for Nuclear Physics, and CNR - National Research Council."
+2022ATM8FY (CUP: E53D23002240006); the project MAGIC App funded by BMBF; the project SQuaSH, funded by CARITRO; the Provincia Autonoma di Trento, and Q@TN, the joint lab between the University of Trento, FBK - Fondazione Bruno Kessler, INFN - National Institute for Nuclear Physics, and CNR - National Research Council."